approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

   * [Scenarios when developing ApprovalTests.cpp](#scenarios-when-developing-approvaltestscpp)
     * [Developing ApprovalTests.cpp with test framework sources](#developing-approvaltestscpp-with-test-framework-sources)<!-- endtoc -->

-## Introduction
+## Integration Points

-Because we use CMake to build Catch2, we also provide integration points for our users.
+Because we use CMake to build ApprovalTests.cpp, we also provide integration points for our users.

-## CMake target
+### CMake target

 Approval Tests' CMake build exports an interface target `ApprovalTests::ApprovalTests`.
 Linking against it will add the proper include path and all necessary capabilities